 Creating a task

 Now that you know more about tasks, let’s create one.
-In order to do that, click on the Create entry on the left menu or press T on your keyboard.
+To do that, click on the New entry on the left menu or press T on your keyboard.
 You also have other shortcuts in important places, like the Kanban board or the design element editor.
 This opens up a task creation dialog.

 The list of fields that can be added to a task are: